galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
 How many reads have been found with adapters?
 >    > 2.
-How many basepairs has been removed from the reads because of bad quality?
+How many basepairs have been removed from the reads because of bad quality?
 >    > 3.
-How many sequence pairs have been removed because too short?
+How many sequence pairs have been removed because they were too short?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
 251 reads with adapters